mrhead/ruby_arena/README.md

 turn(2)
 ```

 Will do just turn by 2 degrees.
-In is the same for other actions.
+It is the same for other actions.

 ## Current status